beehive-lab/mambo/docs/tutorials/start-guide/exercise1/README.md

 >
 > **Debugging:** Detecting memory faults within a program

-MAMBO isn't by any means the first DBM Tool to exist.
-[Pin](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html), [Qemu](https://www.qemu.org), and [DynamoRIO](https://dynamorio.org) are all examples of DBM-based tools.
-So if other options are avaliable, what is the purpose of MAMBO?
+MAMBO isn't by any means the first DBM framework to exist.
+[Pin](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html), [Qemu](https://www.qemu.org), and [DynamoRIO](https://dynamorio.org) are all examples of DBM frameworks.
+So if other options are available, what is the purpose of MAMBO?

 ### Why MAMBO?

-MAMBO was created as part of Cosmin Gorgovan's EPSRC-funded PhD in the School of Computer Science at the University of Manchester, with a handful of properties that distinguishes it from other DBMs:
+MAMBO was created as part of Cosmin Gorgovan's EPSRC-funded PhD in the Department of Computer Science at the University of Manchester, with a number of students contributing to the framework since its inception.
+A handful of properties that distinguishes MAMBO from other DBMs:

 - Optimisations for ARM 32/64-bit, and RISC-V 64-bit
-  - The only avaliable DBM optimised for RISC-V
+  - The only available DBM optimised for RISC-V
 - Low Overhead
-  - Demonstrably low overhead compared to other DBM Tools on benchmark tests
+  - Demonstrably low overhead compared to other DBM Frameworks on benchmark tests
 - Low Complexity Codebase
   - Only ~20,000 lines of code
 - Simple Plugin API